Delhi man kills pregnant wife after quarrel, surrenders

-A man angered at not finding his five-month pregnant wife at home strangled her to death in south Delhi and surrendered to police, officials said.
-Vijay Kumar, a 33-year-old auto-rickshaw driver, went to Ambedkar Nagar police station at 12:30 am on Sunday and confessed he had killed his wife earlier that night.
+Enraged that his five-month pregnant wife was talking to another man on the street, an auto-rickshaw driver allegedly strangled her to death at their home in south Delhi and then surrendered, police said on Monday.
+Vijay Kumar, 33, went to Ambedkar Nagar police station at 12:30 am on Sunday and confessed he had killed his wife earlier that night.

-After returning home Saturday night, police said, Kumar did not find his wife at home in Dakshinpuri and went to his in-laws residence nearby to look for her, but did not find her there as well.
+After returning home Saturday night, police said, Kumar did not find his wife at home in Dakshinpuri and went to his in-law's residence nearby to look for her, but did not find her there as well.
 Later, he saw her talking to a person on the street and got angry.
-They engaged in a heated argument and Kumar killed her, officials added.
+They engaged in a heated argument and Kumar killed her, police said.
 Deputy Commissioner of Police (South) Atul Kumar Thakur said the accused had an argument with his wife, which turned into a scuffle and then a murder.

 "The woman's body was found on a bed.
 There was a strangulation mark on her neck," Thakur said.
 The body has been preserved at AIIMS mortuary and a murder case has been registered against Kumar, he added.